IBM/ToDoBackend/Workshop.md

     open ToDoServer.xcodeproj
     ```

-Now we need to enable OpenAPI in our Kitura server.
+Now we need to check if OpenAPI is enabled in our Kitura server.

 1. Open the `Sources` > `Application` > `Application.swift` file
-2. Add an import for the KituraOpenAPI library to the start of the file:
+2. Check if there is an import for the KituraOpenAPI library to the start of the file:
    ```swift
    import KituraOpenAPI
    ```
-3. Add the following code into the end of the `postInit()` function after the call to `initializeHealthRoutes()`:
+3. Make sure if there is the following code into the end of the `postInit()` function after the call to `initializeHealthRoutes()`:
    ```swift
    KituraOpenAPI.addEndpoints(to: router)
    ```

 4. Re-run the server project in Xcode:
     1) Edit the scheme again and select a Run Executable of "ToDoServer".
-2) Run the project, then "Allow incoming network connections" if you are prompted.
+    2) Run the project, then "Allow incoming network connections" if prompted.

 ### 3. Try out OpenAPI in Kitura